 Notably, where the location of a direction for biosecurity intervention requires amendment, the BIP is responsible for informing the relevant parties of the change.

 In preparation for the upcoming changes BIPs are asked to ensure that the email address in the ICS branch field has been updated to ensure directions will be sent to the appropriate mailbox.
-Instructions for adding and amending client contact details in ICS can be found on the Department of Home Affairs website Cargo Support FAQ.
+Instructions for adding and amending client contact details in ICS can be found on the Department of Home Affairs website ICS resources and guides.